Analysis | The death of Ashli Babbitt offers the purest distillation of Donald Trump’s view of justice

 “That’s the way it has to be,” Trump said then.
 “There has to be retribution when you have crime like this.”

-Yet when Kyle Rittenhouse shot and killed two people near a protest over police violence in Kenosha, Wis., Trump came to his defense.
+Yet when Kyle Rittenhouse was charged in the shooting deaths of two people near a protest over police violence in Kenosha, Wis., Trump came to his defense.

 “I guess it looks like he fell and then they very violently attacked him,” Trump said of Rittenhouse, who was at the scene in support of police.
 “And it was something that we’re looking at right now, and it’s under investigation.
 But I guess he was in very big trouble.
 He would have been — probably would have been killed, but it’s under investigation.”